 Complete applications (including the full proposal and Word copy of the Project Summary) must be received by the deadline for submission.
 The deadline for submission is November 1 (or the first weekday thereafter) of the academic year preceding the requested leave.
 Applicants should submit their completed application as a PDF file along with all supporting materials to fdc@iwu.edu.
-In addition, please <a href="mailto:em
+In addition, please email an MS-Word copy of your 150-word "Summary of Project" to fdc@iwu.edu.